 - 3.2 Awarding bodies will normally communicate with the head of centre when reporting allegations of malpractice, except when the head of centre or management of the centre is under investigation.
-In such cases communications will be with such other person nominated to investigate the matter by the relevant awarding body, such as the Chair of Governors. - 3.3 Communications relating to the decisions taken by the awarding body in cases of malpractice will always be addressed to the head of centre, except when the head of centre or management is under investigation.
-When the head of centre or management is under investigation, communication will be with the Chair of Governors, Local Authority officials or other appropriate governance authorities, as deemed appropriate. - 3.4 Awarding bodies may communicate directly with members of centre staff who have been accused of malpractice if the circumstances warrant this, e.g. the staff member is no longer employed or engaged by the centre. - 3.5 Awarding bodies will only communicate directly with a candidate or the candidate's representative when either the candidate is a private candidate or the awarding body has chosen to communicate directly with the candidates due to the circumstances of the case.

-(For example, there is a contradiction in the evidence provided by the candidate and the centre, or the centre is suspected of non-compliance with the regulations.)

-In such cases the awarding body will advise the head of centre in writing that it proposes to deal directly with the candidate.
-A head of centre once advised by the awarding body should not ordinarily communicate further with the candidate.
+In such cases communications will be with such other person nominated to investigate the matter by the relevant awarding body, such as the Chair of Governors or Director of Education. - 3.3 Communications relating to the decisions taken by the awarding body in cases of malpractice will always be addressed to the head of centre, except when the head of centre or management is under investigation.
+When the head of centre or management is under investigation, communication will be with the Chair of Governors, Local Authority officials or other appropriate governance authorities, as deemed appropriate. - 3.4 Awarding bodies may communicate directly with members of centre staff who have been accused of malpractice if the circumstances warrant this, e.g. the staff member is no longer employed or engaged by the centre. - 3.5 Awarding bodies will only communicate directly with a candidate or the candidate's representative when either the candidate is a private candidate or the awarding body has chosen to communicate directly with the candidate due to the circumstances of the case. - (For example, there is a contradiction in the evidence provided by the candidate and the centre, or the centre is suspected of non-compliance with the regulations.) - In such cases the awarding body will advise the head of centre in writing that it proposes to deal directly with the candidate.
+A head of centre once advised by the awarding body should not ordinarily communicate further with the candidate. - 3.6 An awarding body reserves the right to share with other awarding bodies information relevant to malpractice investigations.